SreemanthG/Meetings-API/README.md

 A few of the things you can do with GitPoint:

 * Schedules Meetings
-* Find Meetings between time range
+* Lists all meetings within a time frame
 * Create non overlapping meetings
+* List all meetings of a participant
 * Thread Safe

 <p align="center">